ETQ Amsterdam

 What didn't scale before.

 Tone of voice slipped along the way.
-Metafields shared across dozens of products were retranslated every single time.
+And content shared across dozens of places, materials, features, reusable blocks, was retranslated every single time.

-A dashboard that tracks the English source and translates automatically.
+One dashboard that tracks the entire storefront and translates automatically.

-A Shopify dashboard where English product content is automatically translated by Claude into 8 languages, with ETQ's tone of voice baked into the prompt.
+A Shopify dashboard where all English content is automatically translated by Claude into 12 languages, with ETQ's tone of voice baked into the prompt.
+Products, but equally collections, pages, blogs, menus, theme copy and FAQ.

 Reviewers approve in one click, and the system pushes straight to Shopify Translate & Adapt, including metafields, materials and premium features.